1908–09 Northern Rugby Football Union season

-Wigan won their first Championship this season beating Oldham 7-3 in the play-off final.
+Wigan won their first Championship this season beating Oldham 7–3 in the play-off final.
 Wigan also ended the regular season as the league leaders.
 Oldham's appearance in the Championship final was the first time that a team from outside the top two in the league had reached the final.

 Wigan won the Lancashire League.
 Halifax won the Yorkshire League.
 The Welsh League was won by Ebbw Vale.

 Northern Rugby League

 The organisation of the Northern Rugby League, the senior competition for the clubs of the Northern Union, did not involve all the clubs playing all the others.
 The requirement was that clubs would play all the others from their own league (Yorkshire, Lancashire or Wales) home and away.
 In addition, at least four fixtures against clubs from other leagues also had to be played, any over this minimum were voluntary.
 This system meant that clubs played differing numbers of games and therefore the league table was based on win percentage (Win percentage was calculated by adding twice the number of wins to the number of draws and dividing this total by the number of games played to give a percentage between 0 and 100%).
 This fixture system meant a minimum of 28 games for the Yorkshire clubs and 26 for the Lancashire clubs.
 The Welsh clubs undertook to play eight games against the other Welsh teams and then an equal number of additional matches against English clubs, a minimum of 16 games.

 The Welsh clubs had mixed fortunes, Merthyr Tydfil and Ebbw Vale, for whom this was the second season in the league, finished 8th (18 matches) and 14th (24 matches) respectively.
 The four new teams, Mid-Rhondda, Treherbert, Barry and Aberdare all finished in the bottom eight finishing 24th (18 matches), 28th (18 matches), 29th (18 matches) and 31st (17 matches) respectively.
 Aberdare failed to fulfil their last Northern league fixture, away at Wakefield.
 The disappointing results and the attendant lack of income and support made 1908–09 the only season in the Northern Union for three of thee Welsh teams, as Mid-Rhondda, Aberdare and Barry either left or were expelled from the Northern Union at the end of the season.

-The joint top try-scorers were Joe Miller of Wigan and Frank Williams of Halifax with 49 each.
+The joint top try-scorers were Joe Miller of Wigan and William Williams of Halifax with 49 each.
 James Lomas of Salford was the season's top scorer with 272 points (88 goals and 32 tries), Lomas's 88 goals also made him the leading goal scorer.

-Play-Offs
+Play-offs

 Semi-finals

 The semi-finals were played on 17 April 1909, Wigan beat Batley 18–2 while Halifax and Oldham drew 3–3.
 Oldham replayed Halifax on 21 April winning 8–2.